NikolaMandic/diskotek/README.md

 diskotek
 ==
-did not touch it in a while you can find old demo on youtube here nikolamandic.me
+did not touch it in a while you can find old demo on youtube here http://nikolamandic.me
 early development version of ui for gdb debugger for arm on linux !!! some code is not as it should be right now because I wanted to implement some features faster. unstable now but in active development<br/>